jcburley/joker/GOSTD.md

 A handful of tests (assertions) can be found in `tests/eval/go-objects.joke`.
 This is automatically run by the `eval-tests.sh` script (run in turn by `all-tests.sh`), available in "canonical" Joker.

 `go-objects.joke` should be kept up-to-date as far as "smoke testing" basic capabilities.
+It should therefore be helpful as a guide as to which features are expected to work in a given version.

 ### Run gostd Tests